This topic is already well documented by mircosoft docs. You can find it from Get started with OpenSSH.

 - When you try to connect the OpenSSH server, you’ll need to use

-ssh username@servername
+ssh username@servername.

-is your device’s IP address.
-For example,192.168.1.5
+Theservernameis your device’s IP address.
+For example,192.168.1.5.

-file, you can configure it like
+In the ~/.ssh/config file, you can configure it like

 Host windowsdevice